 Yara International ASA was the first and is one of the world's largest producers of mineral nitrogen fertilizer.
 The company also encompasses the production of nitrates, ammonia, Urea and other nitrogen-based chemicals.
 The company is listed on the Oslo Stock Exchange and has its headquarters in Oslo.
 The company has around 16,000 employees, 28 production sites on six continents, operations in more than 60 countries and sales to about 160 countries.
 About half of Yara's production capacity, and about 40% of its markets, are in Europe.
+Yara has completed a company assessment process last year and has published the results.

-Almost 40% of Yara's revenue in 2019 was from fertilizers, products and services shaded green (s. left).
-77% of 2019 investments went to assets and activities shaded green (s. right).
-Yara's production of nitrate, nitric acid, NPK and other nitrogen chemicals which features approximately 90% less N2O emissions and is also commercially available to third parties is shaded Medium Green.
-Light Green are chemicals, fertilizers and industrial services that substantially improve climate impacts compared to business-as-usual, incl.
-Yara's mining investments.
-Finally, a Light Brown shading is given to other products, mainly from ammonia, Urea and third party products as well as investments in shipping.
-Yara has no revenue from Medium Brown or Dark Brown activities and currently does not invest in these activities.
-The Light Green category includes investments in and revenue from products that reduce local pollution problems.
-In some instances, the customer's use could be brown depending on the context such as scrubber technology for fossil fuel technology where alternative exists.
+In this updated company assessment, more than 40% of Yara's revenue in 2020 was from fertilizers, products and services shaded green (s. left).
+64% of 2020 investments went to assets and activities shaded green (s. right).
+This constitutes a 4% increase in green revenue shares and a decrease in green investment share by 13% compared to 2019.
+The shift in revenue is mainly due to a decrease in overall revenue with similar levels of nitrogen sales.
+Investments in sites rated as Yellow (see methodology section on adjusted shading colors) have increased in absolute numbers while Light Green and Medium Green sites received less investments.
+Yara's production of nitrate, nitric acid, NPK and other nitrogen agricultural chemicals which features approximately 90% less N2O emissions and is also commercially available to third parties is shaded Medium Green.
+While the end-use of products is not always known CICERO Green has assigned a Light Green shade to chemicals, fertilizers, and industrial services produced with lower climate impacts compared to businessas-usual, incl.
+Yara's production of explosives raw materials (civil and military purpose) and mining investments required for nitrogen production which could, however, include elements not considered green.
+Finally, a Yellow shading is given to other products, mainly from ammonia, Urea and third-party products as well as investments in shipping.
+Yara has no revenue from Red activities and does not invest in these activities.
+The Light Green category includes revenue from products that reduce local pollution problems.
+In some instances, the customer's use could be not green depending on the context such as scrubber technology for fossil fuel technology where alternative exists.

 As a fertilizer company, Yara is naturally exposed to transition and physical risks associated with climate change and more extreme precipitation events.
 Yara informed us that for the most part local cases of flooding and damaging warehouses/on-site storage has been observed in the past and that investments are screened against extreme weather impact.
 In addition, Yara is exposed to indirect physical climate risks through their customers, mainly agricultural stakeholders, being exposed to increased physical risks.
 As Europe's largest private consumer of natural gas and with large parts of its fertilizer and chemicals business being based on fossil fuels, Yara is exposed to transition risks, e.g., through carbon pricing as well as technology risks through emerging low-carbon alternative solutions and opportunity risks, e.g., through future shipping solutions with green or blue ammonia.
-Yara is aware of physical and transition risks but has not yet implemented TCFD reporting and scenario analysis.
+Yara is aware of physical and transition risks, has an ongoing climate risk project to be concluded in 2021 and is in the process of implementing TCFD reporting and scenario analysis.